Stichting Opbouw-Pembangoenan: Purpose

 Pembangoenan's goal was to spread Dutch and Indonesian literature in Dutch East India.
-It published translations of Dutch and English textbooks in medical, legal, sociological and philosophical sciences, and fiction and non-fiction by young, often nationalist-oriented, Indonesian writers, including Pramoedya Ananta Toer and Chairil Anwar, and informative and literary magazines.
+It published translations of Dutch and English textbooks in medical, legal, sociological, and philosophical sciences, and fiction and non-fiction by young, often nationalist-oriented, Indonesian writers, including Pramoedya Ananta Toer and Chairil Anwar, and informative and literary magazines.
 Revenues were used for educational and social purposes.

 History

 Opbouw-Pembangoenan was founded by chief editor H.M. van Randwijk and director C. de Koning of Vrij Nederland.
 Initially, board members were Attorney General K.J.L.
 Enthoven, Director of the High Representative of the Crown Dr P.J.
 Koets, representative of the Nederlands Bijbelgenootschap Mr M. de Niet Gzn., party Leader of Masyumi and prime minister in the Natsir Cabinet of 1950/51 Mohammed Natsir, Prof. Soediman Kartahadiprodjo, and Mr. Soewandi.
 Managing Director was Amir Sidi and Deputy Director K.J.
 Bas.
 Later Dr. Soedjatmoko became Managing Director.

 After the Second World War infrastructure for the dissemination of information was lacking.
 There was only a national publishing house, Balai Poestaka.
-Vrij Nederland filled the gap with private bookstores and a publishing house under a foundation called "Stichting Opbouw", soon changed to "Stichting Opbouw-Pembangoenan" (pembangoenan is Indonesian for building).
+Vrij Nederland filled the gap with private bookstores and a publishing house under a foundation called "Stichting Opbouw", which soon changed to "Stichting Opbouw-Pembangoenan" (pembangoenan is Indonesian for building).
 After the sovereignty transfer (27 December 1949) the Dutch board members stepped down and only the names P.T.
 Pembangunan and Jajasan Pembangunan remained.
 Differences of insight also led to a break with Vrij Nederland, which had established the publishing house NV De Brug-Djambatan, concentrating its publishing activities in the Netherlands.

 The book train

 Initially, the foundation had a bookshop and printing company at Gunung Sahari 84 in Jakarta.
 In the run-up to the negotiations on Indonesian independence in 1949, a store was opened in Yogyakarta (Tugu Kidul 23), at that time the capital of the Indonesian Republic.
 In 1951 a branch was opened in Solo (Surakarta) and a book train - Kereta Boekoe Pembangoenan - was designed, which ran over Java in ten months via Cirebon, Tegal, Semarang, Surabaya, and Jember to Banyuwangi along the north coast, and via Malang, Blitar, Solo, Yogyakarta, and Bandung along the south coast back to Jakarta.
 Two wagons were rented, one of which was converted into a shop and the other provided two sleeping places and a bathroom.
-At all stations, the train remained for up to a week and informative and educational movies were shown in the evening.
-The book train run until Mr Bas's departure from Indonesia in 1954.
+At all stations, the train remained for up to a week, and informative and educational movies were shown in the evening.
+The book train ran until Mr Bas departed from Indonesia in 1954.
 On May 26, 1954, a fourth branch opened in Jakarta (Djalan Segara III 16).